U.S. calls Switzerland, Vietnam currency manipulators in Trump trade shot | Business

 The Treasury official said the United States will seek negotiations with Switzerland and Vietnam to bring them back below the manipulation thresholds and declined to speculate on whether the process could lead to U.S. tariffs on their goods.
 Among remedies specified in U.S. laws governing the currency report are limiting offending countries' access to government procurement contracts and to development finance.

 Vietnam could be hit with tariffs under a separate probe by the U.S. Trade Representative's office into the causes of an undervalued dong that could be influenced by the Treasury report.
 Some business leaders fear Trump could act before a late December hearing on the issue, but a source familiar with the matter said that appeared unlikely.
-Taiwan will maintain stability in its foreign exchange rate, a central bank official told Reuters after the island was placed on the on U.S. Treasury's currency monitoring list.
+Taiwan said its currency policies were aimed at stability and that it hopes to cut its trade surplus with the United States to address U.S. concerns.

+Thailand said its addition to the monitoring list would have no big impact.
+The label briefly lifted the value of the Swiss franc against a broadly soft dollar.

 - READ MORE ON: